Wickenburg AZ: Where cowboys roam and artists reign

-- If you’re like me and you enjoy golf, don’t miss either of the two courses in town…the Wickenburg Country Club and Los Caballeros Golf Club.
+- If you’re like me and you enjoy golf, don’t miss either of the three courses in town…the Wickenburg Country Club, Los Caballeros Golf Club and Wickenburg Ranch.

 - If you really want to know what it was like back in the gold rush days, give the folks at Miner’s Creek a call for a gold panning experience in which you get to keep everything you find.

-For more information on the area, visit the Wickenburg Chamber of Commerce website.
+For more information on the area, visit the Wickenburg AZ Chamber of Commerce website.

-If you’ve ever been to Wickenburg, please leave a comment below and share your favorite activities.
+If you’ve ever been to Wickenburg AZ, please leave a comment below and share your favorite activities.